danadria/danadria.github.io/_pages/about.md

 👋 Hi!
 ======

-My name is Daniel Anadria and I am a computational statistician interested in system-theoretic approaches to responsible AI automation.
-I am a doctoral researcher at Utrecht University (dept. Methodology & Statistics) with affiliate appointments at Delft University of Technology (fac.
-Technology Policy and Management) and University Medical Center Utrecht (Julius Center).
+My name is Daniel Anadria and I am a computational statistician working on responsible AI automation for clinical decision-making.
+Currently, I work as a doctoral researcher at Utrecht University (dept. Methodology & Statistics) with affiliate appointments at University Medical Center Utrecht (Julius Center) and Delft University of Technology (fac.
+Technology Policy and Management).

-My work combines computational modeling and system-theoretic methods with the aim of guiding the responsible development, implementation, and maintenance of clinical AI systems.
-I'm interested in the design and testing of evaluation and control methods for ensuring that data-analytic AI systems exhibit human-centric values in their operational environments.
-As someone driven by real-world impact, I engage with diverse scientific disciplines and stakeholder perspectives.
-My work is informed by the needs of the European single market.
-It incorporates insights from my education and experiences in domains of methodology and statistics, applied data science, natural language processing, and psychology.
-I believe that, in order to deliver on its promise, AI automation requires purposeful design.
+My work combines data science and system-theoretic methods with the aim of guiding the responsible development, implementation, and maintenance of clinical decision-support systems in patient care.
+The primary aim of my work is to ensure that data-driven systems exhibit human-centric values in their operations.

 <br>